-I remember being told by my girlfriend on more than one occasion that I needed to “show up” for her.
+I remember being told by a former girlfriend a long time ago that I needed to “show up” for her.
 Usually, this occurred when she was not pleased with me for some reason, and, a couple of times, due to her frustration, her plea was accompanied by a piercing expletive that decorum prevents me from publicizing.
-Anyway, I recently heard her voice in my head again as I was facing some difficult issues with my business.
-Painfully, I came to realize I needed to show up for myself much more than I had been doing when it came to keeping track of my income and expenses, including planning a new way to generate revenue in this COVID-19 economy.
+Anyway, I recently remembered that concept as I was facing some difficult issues with my business.
+I realized that I needed to show up for myself much more than I had been doing, including planning a new way to generate revenue in this COVID-19 economy.
 After holding an emergency meeting with myself, I realized there were several key factors that I needed to do more consistently in order to show up for myself.
 By sharing these insights I hope they will inspire you to “S.H.O.W.
 U.P.” in the critical areas of your life, too.

 “S” stands for “Stay Focused”.
 Often we get pulled in many different directions in the process of attempting to accomplish our goals in business and life.
 While we may be crossing off items on our “To Do” list, we need to be asking ourselves “Are these tasks the most important ones to accomplishing my bigger and more meaningful goals?
 And if not, “Why am I spending precious time doing these tasks instead of the other ones?”
 Another way of asking that question is “What gain or benefit do I get by continuing NOT to focus on the more important areas where I need to be taking action?”
 The answer to that question is not always immediately known, but if you give yourself time and permission to honestly reflect, you may find out that by not staying focused on the important stuff, you are setting yourself up for failure or sabotaging yourself; which may be in line with false beliefs you hold subconsciously about your worthiness of love and/or success.
 By doing things in an unfocused and scattered approach, you may be preventing yourself from showing up for your own life and relationships in the way you truly desire.